ibm-js/delite/docs/master/StoreMap.md

-`delite/StoreMap` is a mixin that can be mixed into a class inheriting from [`delite/Widget`](Widget.html) or `decor/Evented` in order to query a store object from the [dstore](https://github.com/SitePen/dstore/blob/master/README.html) project, create render items for this widget based on the store items and perform some automatic mapping between the properties on the store items and the properties on the render items.
+`delite/StoreMap` is a mixin that can be mixed into a class inheriting from [`delite/Widget`](Widget.html) or `decor/Evented` in order to query a store object from the [dstore](https://github.com/SitePen/dstore/blob/master/README.html) project, create render items for this widget based on the store items, and perform some automatic mapping between the properties on the store items and the properties on the render items.

 This is particularly useful for a widget that needs to create items (or render items) based on store entries (like a data list, grid or calendar schedule etc.).
-Using this mixin the widget will benefit from a standard API and way of doing things.
+Using this mixin, the widget will benefit from a standard API and way of doing things.
 You will also benefit from the ability to map data from the store item to the properties your widget is expecting on the render items.

 This mixin is based on the `delite/Store` mixin which provides the store access and ability to create render items.
 Please see [its documentation](Store.html) for details about those features.

+## Mapping properties and mapping functions

 The mapping operation consists in mapping properties from the store item into potentially different properties on the render item.
 You can define that mapping directly by attributes (from a property of the store item to another property of the render item) or through a function (in which case the function can perform any type of mapping between the store item and the render item).

-For example the store item (typically coming from a data server) might contain:
+For example, the store item (typically coming from a data server) might contain:

 ```js
 {